Skyshader77/Lacryma-Hydra/chapter17.typ

 Her plumage could have made moonlight a second sun.
 It brightened the starless night, inundating the cemetery in overwhelming light.
 Nix did not care if she would become blind from witnessing such a miracle.
 In the history of the Known World, only one being could radiate as majestically as this one.

 The figure levitated in the air, slowly losing altitude.
 Cardinal Alexander uttered a litany of profanities at it.
 Soon, the entity's visage would be visible.
 Nix was curious to see it, a face that all of the Faithful's paintings and sculptures struggled to recreate.
 A smile she knew all too well was the first thing that the figure showed her.
 Nix would have gasped if blisters had not consumed her lips.
-For Serena has appeared.
+There were too many questions that this appearance raised.

+_Was this a dream?_ thought Nix.

+The angel landed, flashing the same cheerful smile again.

+"We have much to talk about after this," said the angel.
+The newcomer whistled.
+Spartak came.
+Nix let herself fall on its back.
+Rest.
+She needed a long rest.

+"Don't you dare deny me my prize," spat Alexander.

+"You above all men know the price of defiance."

+"You would threaten me?"

+"I have already worked my craft upon you.
+Consider a warning a kindness I need not extend."

+Whether this was a dream of not, what she saw could not be erased from her mind.
+Serena has appeared.
+The last thing her vision saw was Serena conjuring halos from her palms.